 Eviction filings in Tampa—Hilllsborough and Pinellas Counties, FL—fell sharply during the early months of the pandemic.
 Florida instituted a state-wide eviction moratorium which expired at the end of July 2020.
-After the moratorium expired, execution of eviction orders was also delayed until no earlier than October 1.
-Regardless, new eviction filings have increased markedly since early August of 2020.
+After the moratorium expired, execution of eviction orders was also delayed until October 1, 2020.
+Regardless, new eviction filings increased by August 2020.

 More detail on eviction protections in Florida can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Tampa ran close to historical averages in January and February of 2020.1 They began to drop in March 2020, and were low from April through July 2020.
 Filings increased after the state eviction moratorium ended in late July 2020.

 Pinellas and Hillsborough counties are divided into 567 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2